knightzmc/Warzone/worklog.md

 4 hours 25 minutes of work

 ## 2021-07-24

 - 14:50 - Start work
 - 17:10 - Database storage seems to be working
 - 17:45 - Pause
 - 22:50 - Resume
+- 23:30 - finish for the night

+done today:

+- stuff can now be saved in a mysql or sqlite database,
+- add listener for player deaths
+- add xp with sounds and levelling up

+3 hours 35 minutes